 The Senate bill as a substitute guts Medicaid

 Like the House invoice, the Senate invoice overhauls Medicaid spending in key approaches.
-First, it rolls returned Obamacare’s Medicaid enlargement, which funded coverage for thousands of greater low-income Americans eligible for coverage.
+First, it rolled returned Obamacare’s Medicaid enlargement, which funded coverage for thousands of greater low-income Americans eligible for coverage.
 As Kliff writes:

 The Senate bill could start ratcheting down that Medicaid growth investment in 2021.
 By 2024, states would get that identical match fee they commonly get to cowl other populations.
 This alternate in isolation might suggest that, for the most component, using 2024, we’d be again to the pre-Obamacare fame quo as a long way as Medicaid enrollees cross.
 This is a policy that, anything you may think of it, can pretty be defined as a repeal of a prime part of Obamacare.